csyuhao/Deep3DFaceReconstruction-Pytorch/README.md

 Pytorch version of the repo [Deep3DFaceReconstruction](https://github.com/microsoft/Deep3DFaceReconstruction).

-This reo only contains the **reconstruction** part, so you can use [Deep3DFaceReconstruction-pytorch](https://github.com/changhongjian/Deep3DFaceReconstruction-pytorch) repo to train the network.
+This repo only contains the **reconstruction** part, so you can use [Deep3DFaceReconstruction-pytorch](https://github.com/changhongjian/Deep3DFaceReconstruction-pytorch) repo to train the network.
 And the pretrained model is also from this [repo](https://github.com/changhongjian/Deep3DFaceReconstruction-pytorch/tree/master/network).

 ## Features

 ### MTCNN

 I use mtcnn to crop raw images and detect 5 landmarks.
-The most code of MTCNN is come from [FaceNet-pytorch](https://github.com/timesler/facenet-pytorch).
+The most code of MTCNN comes from [FaceNet-pytorch](https://github.com/timesler/facenet-pytorch).

 ### Pytorc3d